crownstone/bluenet-release/scripts/raspberrypi_deploy/README.md

 TX| BCM15
 RX| BCM14

-## flashing firmware
+## Flashing firmware
-In order to flash firmware to a Crownstone, you need to have the following files present in a single folder:
+In order to flash firmware to a Crownstone, you need to have the following files present in a single dir:

 - `openocd.cfg`
 - firmware intended to flash to the Crownstone, here called `MERGED_OUTPUT.hex`
 - UICR settings file called `VARIABLES.cfg`

+   $ mkdir -p /home/pi/dev/bluenet

+#### Ubuntu
+Copy the config file:

+   $ scp openocd.cfg pi@1.2.3.4:/home/pi/dev/bluenet

+Then generate the correct UICR config, and copy it:

+   $ python flash_UICR_variable_generator.py
+   $ scp VARIABLES.cfg pi@1.2.3.4:/home/pi/dev/bluenet

+After [compiling the firmware](https://github.com/crownstone/bluenet), run the `combine.sh` script to get a merged hex.
+Go to the bin dir and then:

+   $ scp combined.hex pi@1.2.3.4:/home/pi/dev/bluenet/MERGED_OUTPUT.hex

+#### Windows
- At the moment, the `MERGED_OUTPUT.hex` and `VARIABLES.cfg` files can only be obtained by running `merge_hex_files.bat` and  `flash_UICR_variable_generator.py` respectively, from the windows_deploy folder.
+The `MERGED_OUTPUT.hex` and `VARIABLES.cfg` files can be obtained by running `merge_hex_files.bat` and  `flash_UICR_variable_generator.py` respectively, from the windows_deploy folder.
 Follow the instructions found in the README of that folder for more information.

+#### Flash

- If these 3 files are present in the same folder, all you need to do is run:
+If these 3 files are present in the same dir, all you need to do is run:

- `$ openocd`
- NOTE: you need to be root to properly execute openocd
+   $ sudo openocd

- NOTE2: the script might hang after a while.
+NOTE: the script might hang after a while.
 It's not perfect yet.
-You can just stop the process and restart it. this usually makes it work.
+You can just stop the process and restart it.
+This usually makes it work.
 If the script is properly executed, the script will end on "`shutdown command invoked`"

+## Using UART

+Install minicom:

+   $ sudo apt install minicom

+TODO: config minicom (ctrl-a o) to remove dialup code, etc.

+Disable login via serial:

+   $ sudo raspi-config

+Select option *Interfacing options* then option *Serial*, set "login shell over serial" to *No*, and set "serial port hardware enabled" to *Yes*.
+Exit raspi-config, then reboot the pi.

 # Copyrights